mathiasertl/django-ca/docs/source/changelog/TBR_1.29.0.rst

   ``django_ca.pydantic.validators.is_power_two_validator`` instead.
 * **BACKWARDS INCOMPATIBLE:** Removed the `password` parameter to :py:func:`~django_ca.models.CertificateAuthority.sign`.
 It was a left-over and only used in the signal.
+* :py:func:`django_ca.managers.CertificateAuthorityManager.init`:

+  * **BACKWARDS INCOMPATIBLE:** The `expires` parameter is now mandatory, and should be a timezone-aware datetime.
+Support for passing ``int`` or ``timedelta`` will be removed in 2.0.0.
+  * The `extensions` parameter no longer accepts extensions that are not valid for certificates.

+* :py:func:`django_ca.managers.CertificateManager.create_cert`:

+  * **BACKWARDS INCOMPATIBLE:** The `expires` parameter is now mandatory, and should be a timedelta or timezone-aware datetime.
+Support for passing an ``int`` will be removed in 2.0.0.
+  * The `extensions` parameter no longer accepts extensions that are not valid for end entity certificates.

+* All Pydantic models are now exported under ``django_ca.pydantic``.
+* Add literal typehints for extension keys under :py:attr:`~django_ca.typehints.ExtensionKeys` and :py:attr:`~django_ca.typehints.CertificateExtensionKeys` to improve type hinting.
+* Add :py:attr:`~django_ca.constants.CERTIFICATE_EXTENSION_KEYS`, a subset of
+  :py:attr:`~django_ca.constants.EXTENSION_KEYS`, for extensions all extensions that may occur in end-entity certificates.

 *************
 Documentation